asmirnov69/pyjviz-poc/docs/pyjviz-poc/README.md

 *pyjviz.py* implementation uses [[rdflib]] and [graphviz](graphviz.md) modules.
 Those are new dependencies for *pyjanitor*.
 Strictly speaking *pyjviz.py* doesn't have to be part of [[pyjanitor]] module. [[rdflib]] is used to build and query graph created by [[RDFLogger]] using system IO facilities only.

 # Further development
 ^d40b47

+## user-defined additions to RDFLogger output
+[[tbc]]users of *pyjanitor* would possibly find useful ways of feature where they can insert additional rdf triples into rdf logs produced by their code. applications are numerous - visualizations, data catalogs, support for data exploration, ETL support.

-## introduce SHACL schema for RDFLogger output
+## SHACL schema for RDFLogger output
 SHACL schema provide the way to describe the [RDFLogger](RDFLogger.md) output using SHACL definitions.
 It will provide the way to start using rdf logs as parts of bigger knowledge bases.

-## user-defined additions to RDFLogger output
-[[tbc]]users of *pyjanitor* would possibly find useful ways of feature where they can insert additional rdf triples into rdf logs produced by their code. applications are numerous - visualizations, data catalogs, support for data exploration, ETL support.

 ## build pyjanitor code static analysis and visualizer
 It seems to be possible task to write python code for static analysis and visualization of [ChainedMethodsCall](ChainedMethodsCall.md) usage in user's and other related to *pyjanitor* code which will be based [python3 annotations](python3%20annotations) and code docstrings.
 The tool will generate rdf dataset which could be compatible with [RDFLogger](RDFLogger.md) output.
 Main purpose of doing that would be to allow visualizations of *pyjanitor* code before run-time.